 Remember that time, you traveled and worked off your laptop in Laos, Bangkok, or Bali and also got to immerse yourself in local culture with local people?
 Yeah, it is unlikely to happen here in Australia.

-The reason being, Australia is a modern country made of people who immigrated/migrated here.
+The reason is, that Australia is a modern country made of people who immigrated/migrated here (apart from aboriginal people of course).
 We celebrate cultures that are actually from other countries and when we say Aussie culture, it basically means beach lifestyle ie Surf, Beach, BBQs, Pies and Koalas, Kangaroos, and Emu, (Btw, we are probably the only country that also eats our national animals!) and then all the other nationalities festivals and celebrations.
 Whether it be the Chinese new year or Nepalese, Brazilian salsa event, or Irish St Partick Day.
 It is basically a country where everyone who lives here has their own local ways which isn’t a con necessarily but my point is this if you are looking to experience a bit of historic or traditional culture that is not related to water sports you may feel quite unfulfilled because you could experience that and all of these other local cultures in their respective countries anyway.

 That brings me to this point why there is a lack of local culture.
 I think it is because the aboriginal culture is fading away.
 Aboriginal people were the first people of Australia and there is so much history but not enough awareness.
 So if there is one thing I would suggest you experience is to go on experiences that explains the aboriginal heritage and then maybe you will feel as if you are intuned with the real Australia apart from going to Bondi beach.
 The best place to witness this is in Uluru, Alice Springs but the flight there costs double the cost to Bali and back! (update: due to 2020, flights are cheaper now, so the best time to visit there is now)